Pousada de Mong Ha

 Prices include all tax and service charges.

-(Update: The Pousada is currently undergoing extensive renovation, and is set to re-open in the first quarter of 2020.
+(Update: The Pousada is currently undergoing extensive renovation, and is set to re-open sometime in 2020.
 My guess is it’ll come back even better than ever!)

 Be forewarned, this hotel only has 20 rooms, so advanced booking online is a must.
 For weekends and peak periods, rooms sometimes sell out 5 or 6 months beforehand.